What is a Target?

 Acunetix Premium on-premises customers can configure an unlimited number of free network targets.

 Acunetix Online customers can configure up to n Network Scans only targets where n is their license limit (essentially doubling their scan target quota).
-For example, a customer that has a license for 10 targets can configure additional 10 network targets in addition to the 10 web targets allowed by the license.
+For example, a customer that has a license for 10 targets can configure 10 network targets in addition to the 10 web targets allowed by the license.

 You can find more information about Configuring Targets here.